This page contains unmarked spoilers. You Have Been Warned!

 - The Death Star, a battle station the size of a small moon, can be completely destroyed by a small fighter firing a couple of missiles down a thermal exhaust shaft that leads directly to the main reactor.
 Imperial designers apparently recognized the problem to the extent of ray shielding the shaft to protect it from blaster fire, but for some reason cannot stop projectiles.
 (Of course, the Empire can be forgiven for this, since you would have to be some kind of space wizard who is also a fighter pilot to actually hit a target that small.)
-Rogue One addresses the weakness: the film would retroactively reveal that the weakness was installed on purpose, and that a lot of bloodshed and grief went into making that little detail, and the discovery of it, possible.
+The film Rogue One addresses the weakness.

 - Basically all the doors on the Death Star.
 If you shoot out the control panels for them on one side, the controls on the other side no longer work either.
 This proves to be both a feature and a bug for Luke and Leia during their escape.